Multiple Datasets#

 )

-To inspect this new model, with extra parameters for each dataset created, we extract a modified version of this model from the summed Analysis object.
+To inspect this model, with extra parameters for each dataset created, we print factor_graph.global_prior_model.info.

 This gives the following output: